Bira/octopus-carnival/_posts/2025-06-13-ultra-tech-dungeons.md

 combat-heavy genre, and this combat has a very specific "feel" to it.
 Therefore, high-tech combat gear will have an outsize impact on it.

+Baseline Dungeon Fantasy suggests that PCs should have a maximum total DR of about 15, as anything more than that will make them invulnerable to too many monster attacks.

+PC damage also has some upper bounds.
+Spellcasters with missile spells and a spellcasting talent of 6 can do a maximum of 18d damage, though that requires enough setup to only be possible about once per fight, and not on all fights.

+A ST 20 Knight with Weapon Master and a halberd can easily attack twice every turn and do 3d+13 per attack.
+This is theoretically possible right out of character creation if your knight is a half-ogre.

+A ST 20 Scout with Weapon Master and Strongbow might be able to shoot once per turn and do about 4d+10 per shot.
+This particular boundary is hard to reach, so your highest "at-will" ranged damage will probably be less than that.

-Introducing ultra-tech armor in the game likely means you've decided to ignore Dungeon Fantasy's suggestion to cap DR at about 15.
+Introducing ultra-tech armor into the game almost certainly means you're going to exceed the DR cap.
 Even non-combat safety gear at these tech levels has as much DR as low-tech plate, while being much lighter.
 Proper combat armor is much tougher.
 Most of the published DF enemies will have trouble getting past the DR of a PC in full ultra-tech armor with their physical attacks.

 Similarly, high-tech weapons can change the shape of combat in your campaign.
 Dungeon Fantasy usually considers melee to be the main event and ranged combat to be a specialist niche, but if guns and beam weapons are common these two are going to swap places.

-Monster DR becomes much less of an obstacle when every weapon the PCs wield has an armor divisor.
+Ultra-tech melee and ranged weapons can also allow PCs to approach or exceed the upper damage bounds described above much more easily.
+Both "boundaries" are roughly equivalent to rolling 7d of damage per attack.
+A force sword does 8d; a laser rifle does 6d, and can can fire many more shots per turn than a bow with no penalty.
+Both of those have armor divisors too, which make enemy DR become much less of an obstacle.

 The first step when addressing these issues is to carefully consider which items are available.
 What do you want your campaign's new DR cap to be?
 What is the highest armor divisor you're comfortable with?
-What sort of maximum damage do you want your PCs to do with a ranged attack they can use every second?
+What sort of maximum damage do you want your PCs to do with a melee or ranged attack they can use every second?
 And, to quote Mister Torgue from Borderlands 2: EXPLOSIONS?

-That leads to some thinking about who the previous owners of this tech were.
-What was their civilization like, in general terms?
-This will inform the purpose of most of the facilities they left behind.
-The loot from a civilian medical lab going to be very different from that of a military base.

-The passage of time will also influence this.
-Sure, this ruin might have been a military base, but it turns out their best hardware was never intended to last for three thousand years without maintenance and is mostly useless now.

-What was the purpose of the crashed spaceship or ancient facility the PCs are delving?
+The second step is to consider the same thing from the side of the opposition: what's the highest DR and damage you estimate _they_ will be able to routunely bring to the table?
+The gear available to the PCs should give them a chance to match those figures.

+You can then safely remove anything that exceeds your new planned limits.
+That will end up giving you a pretty good set of guidelines for what the ultra-tech culture and their ruins look like.
+A civilian medical lab infested with non-sapient monsters and low-tech looters might have plenty of medkits and wonder drugs, but no weapon heavier than a couple of timeworn electrolasers and some scalpels the thief can use as superfine daggers.
+For a military base filled with killer robots and with a tank at the end as a boss fight, the sky is the limit, though those anti-tank weapons might all be timeworn if you don't want the PCs using them outside.

 [^1]: The article itself includes a section titled "The Sociological